A quantum picture of light-suppressed photosynthetic charge transfer: Model

 We now argue that the above results obtained for a Fock state of photons apply also to a coherent state and a thermal state of photons.
 For a coherent state, the relative variation $\delta (\epsilon n)/\epsilon m_{\alpha} = \delta n /m_{\alpha}$ vanishes as $m_{\alpha}\rightarrow \infty$, using the statistical property of the Poisson distribution in Eq.~(\ref{eq:fourteen}).
 Thus, Eqs.~(\ref{eq:twenty-five})(\ref{eq:twenty-six}) with $\epsilon n$ replaced by $\epsilon m_{\alpha}$ should be considered a good approximation in the macroscopic limit, in all light conditions.
-For a thermal state, we notice that the exponential function in Eq.~(\ref{eq:twenty-six}) may be expanded in high light conditions $\epsilon n\gg1$, to obtain $\delta P_L (t) \simeq (2 +\gamma t)/(1+\epsilon n)$ to leading order, where the only dependence on photon number is through the denominator.
-We can then perform a summation over photon number just as we did when studying an isolated three-level system (see Appendix~B), to go from the results for a Fock state to those for a thermal state.
+For a thermal state, we notice that the exponential function in Eq.~(\ref{eq:twenty-six}) may be expanded in high light $\epsilon n\gg1$, to obtain $\delta P_L (t) \simeq (2 +\gamma t)/(1+\epsilon n)$ to leading order, where the only dependence on photon number is through the denominator.
+We can then perform a summation over photon number just as we did when studying an isolated three-level system (see Appendix~C in the Supplementary Materials), to go from the results for a Fock state to those for a thermal state.
 From previous discussion, we know that the summation produces an additional logarithm factor $\ln \epsilon m_{\beta}$ reflecting weakening of the suppression effect.
+The escape rates thus calculated are macroscopic quantities as functions of the relative light intensity $\epsilon\expect{n}$ and the relaxation parameter $\gamma$.
+As such, a Fock state and a coherent state are indistinguishable.
+Recall that $\gamma$ characterizes charge transfer rate from P$680^*$ (P$700^*$) to its immediate acceptor in complete darkness.
+One thus may compare the suppression effects of different photonic states as functions of light intensity on single electron transfer efficiency, by plotting the escape rates in unit of $\gamma$ to quantify the degree of suppression.
+This is shown in Fig.~\ref{fig:four}(b) for $\epsilon\expect{n}> 10$.
+Such a comparison is not possible in low light, where the reaction depends on more than one rate constant as can be seen from Eq.~(\ref{eq:twenty-five}).